Feeds system

 Chainlink aggregator adapter (infrastructure)

 Why it exists: External integrations need a stable address.
-If the underlying feed is replaced (new provider, upgraded contract), the adapter address stays the same.
-The adapter resolves the current feed from the FeedsDirectory on every call, so consumers never need to update their pointers.
+Feed replacement does not change the adapter address.
+The adapter resolves the current feed from the FeedsDirectory on every call.
+Consumers do not need to update their pointers.

 | Property | Detail |